Maryland has five regions. They are the Western Region, Capital Region, Central Region, Southern Region and the Eastern Shore Region.

 Harriet Tubman was an enslaved woman who was born in Dorchester County in 1820.
 She later escaped to the North and became a "conductor" on the Underground Railroad, which helped slaves escape to freedom.
 Today you can see a marker at her birthplace and visit The Underground Railroad: Harriet Tubman Museum and Gift Shop.

 The Blackwater National Wildlife Refuge is an important resting and feeding area for wild geese, osprey, swans, owls, muskrats, rare Delmarva fox squirrels and bald eagles.
 South Dorchester County has been called the "Cape Cod of the South" for its quaint watermen's villages and ferry bridge.

 Wicomico County was created in 1867, but was settled as early as the 1660s.
 The name comes from the Native American words meaning "place where houses are built."
 The English and Scottish settlers came because of the abundant land available for farming.

 The county seat, Salisbury, is the largest city on the Eastern Shore.
-Take a walk in the park along the Wicomico River or cruise aboard the Maryland Lady and imagine yourself back in the days of the steamboats, or follow county history through exhibits at the Wicomico Heritage Center or at nearby Pemberton Hall.
+Take a walk in the park along the Wicomico River and imagine yourself back in the days of the steamboats, or follow county history through exhibits at the Wicomico Heritage Center or at nearby Pemberton Hall.
 The art of decoy and bird carving is celebrated at the famous Ward Museum of Wildfowl Art.
 Salisbury's excellent zoo has animals and birds indigenous to North and South America.